chpc-uofu/OOD-apps-v3/chpc-notchpeak-status/README.md

 You can now view nodes based on a selected partition.
 Navigate to the top and select a partition on the cluster from the dropdown (i.e. notchpeak-gpu).
 Selecting "All partitions" will reset the graph.
 The graph will refresh with live data from the cluster every five minutes.

 Graph data is changed via injected JavaScript in `get-np-node-status-sh` using `awk`.
 On page load, snapshot data is loaded into browser cache.
-Upon partition selection, JavaScript parses through `plotly` data pulled from the HTML element and gathers nodes associated with the selected partition.
+Upon partition selection, JavaScript parses through `plotly` data pulled from the graph-associated HTML element and gathers nodes associated with the selected partition.
 A new dataframe is constructed using the filtered data and is regenerated on the page using `plotly.react()`.

 Ideas for further improvements